Who buys builders risk insurance?

-What types of projects can builders risk insurance cover?
+What types of projects does builders risk insurance cover?

-Builders risk insurance isn’t just for new home construction!
-Whether residential or commercial, our builders risk policy has a broad appetite for a variety of project types valued up to $75 million:
+Whether residential or commercial, the US Assure Builders Risk Plan insured by Zurich has a broad appetite for a variety of project types valued up to $75 million:

-- New Construction: This includes any new building constructed from the ground up, whether residential (house, apartment/condominium, duplex) or commercial (office building, restaurant, retail store).
+This includes any new building constructed from the ground up, whether residential (home, apartment / condominium, duplex) or commercial (office building, restaurant, retail store).

-- Remodeling: A remodel involves changes to an existing space beyond an installation.
-In a residential property, this could include remodeling a kitchen or bathroom.
+Remodeling involves structural and functional changes to an existing space beyond an installation.
+In a residential property, this could include a kitchen renovation or bathroom upgrade.
 Common commercial remodels may include a business expanding into an adjacent tenant space or updating the interior to a more modern look.